casebell/nabicoin/README.md

 11. [Early miner get coin]()
 12. [Longer blockchain get life]()

-#If you want go build and run this source, you must change a value of mainServer's IP in server.go
+#If you want go build and run this source, you must change a value of mainServer's IP and Port number in server.go